 👉 - Provide a benchmark of what you can expect when doors reopen

-👉 - Help you focus communications to the correct people
+👉 - Focus your attention onto the correct people

-👉 - Tell you how you can attract old and new customers
+👉 - Inform you how you can attract old and new customers

 A survey conducted by Yougov & Stuart on the confidence of French consumers returning to restaurants showed: